 This is a non-randomized, prospective, population-based, single-center study designed to evaluate conditions resulting emergency admission in patients with abdominal pain.
 Furthermore, we are interested in how many patients are discharged with "non-specific abdominal pain" but later readmitted and diagnosed with a specific diagnosis.

-A Pilot Study to Explore the Role of Gut Flora in Celiac Disease
+A Study to Assess the Safety of TPM502 in Adults With Celiac Disease

 The goal of this clinical trial is to learn about the safety and the pharmacodynamic (PD) effects of TPM502 in adults with celiac disease.
 The main questions it aims to answer are: - if TPM502 is safe and well tolerated - if TPM502 can induce modifications in parameters indicating that it may induce tolerance to gluten Participants will: - undergo 1-day gluten challenge during screening and after administration of TPM502 or placebo. - receive 2 infusions of TPM502 or placebo, 2 weeks apart

 At-Home Research Study for Patients With Autoimmune, Inflammatory, Genetic, Hematological, Infectious, Neurological, CNS, Oncological, Respiratory, Metabolic Conditions